-Unified Development (Zoning) Code Enters Final Stage, rev 6_14
+Unified Development (Zoning) Code In Final Stage, Aug.21 Update

 The UDC has been recommended by the Planning Commission to the City Council for final approval.
 Council President Manzie referred the UDC to a "committee of the whole" for final study and review, to be followed by a public hearing for input prior to adoption, date TBA.
 The Committee met and received public comment on June 8 at 2pm.
 The meeting was live-streamed.
 A number of citizens from a wide range of influence groups spoke:

 Business was well represented, including the Port Authority, Mobile Realtors, Chamber of Commerce, Baykeeper, all of whom voiced unified support for the UDC in its current version without change.